0xadada/0xadada.github.io/docs/2020-09-04-the-us-is-a-failed-experiment.md

 cancelled.
-Its core assumption are all wrong: it assumed infinite resources on a finite planet which is wrong, it assumed the worst of people which is wrong, It absolved corporations of any ethics and granted them freedom and rights&mdash;which is wrong.
+Its core assumption are all wrong: it assumed infinite resources on a finite planet which is wrong, it assumed the worst of people which is wrong, It absolved corporations of any ethics and granted them freedom and rights--which is wrong.

-The experiment is no longer producing the outcomes for which it once promised&mdash;based on the idea of the social contract established by Rousseau, which provides for social reciprocity: we chose the laws under which we live.
+The experiment is no longer producing the outcomes for which it once promised--based on the idea of the social contract established by Rousseau, which provides for social reciprocity: we chose the laws under which we live.
 This is less and less the case.
 We're increasingly seeing wealth for the few and social precarity for the many, under a system of governance that responds to